semgr8ns/semgr8s/docs/usage.md

 --8<-- "rules/template-autofix-rule.yaml"
 ```

-While admission requests purposely share similarities with Kubernetes resource files, there is critical differences and additional information to consider when writing semgr8s rules.
+While admission requests purposely share similarities with Kubernetes manifest files, there is critical differences and additional information to consider when writing semgr8s rules.
 More details on admission requests are provided in the [respective conceptual section](./concept.md#admission-requests).
 Rules should be carefully tested before rollout to production.